 WHAT IS FAIR TRADE?

-Fair Trade products are goods produced abroad that are traded according to more ethical and sustainable standards than conventional trade.
-SFU is committed to offering a variety of Fair Trade options at its Burnaby and Downtown campuses.
+Fair trade products are goods produced abroad that are traded according to more ethical and sustainable standards than typical standards in conventional trade.
+SFU is committed to offering a variety of fair trade options at its Burnaby and Downtown campuses.

-Fair Trade exists because the terms of trade in the global market are unfair and leave producers vulnerable.
-Fair Trade is an alternative approach to conventional trade based on partnerships between producers and retailers.
-Through Fair Trade, producers receive a minimum price, improved working conditions, and a social premium that helps them reinvest in their communities.
-These benefits are guaranteed through standards created by Fair Trade labelling organizations all over the world.
+Fair trade exists because the terms of trade in the global market are unfair and leave producers vulnerable.
+It is an alternative approach to conventional trade based on partnerships between producers and retailers.
+Through fair trade, producers receive a minimum price, improved working conditions, and a social premium that helps them reinvest in their communities.
+These benefits are guaranteed through standards created by fair trade labelling organizations all over the world.

 Look for these logos on products around campus.
 Fair trade is a demand-based system that allows consumers to vote with their dollars for the world they want.
 SFU is committed to exercising its own purchasing power by offering a multitude of different certified products on campus through the Fair Trade Campus Program.

-Fair Trade volunteers on campus are teaching students and faculty about Fair Trade so that they understand why and how it is important to purchase Fair Trade certified products.
-Through all of its efforts, SFU is indirectly supporting producers by working towards increasing the demand for Fair Trade so that the movement can continue to grow.
+Fair Trade Ambassadors on campus are teaching students and faculty about fair trade so that they understand why and how it is important to purchase Fairtrade certified products.
+Through all of its efforts, SFU is indirectly supporting producers by working towards increasing the demand for Fairtrade so that the movement can continue to grow.